zkxs/stationeers/notes/atmospherics.md

   - efficiency = atmos.PartialPressureO2 / MinimumOxygenPartialPressure
     - bigger numbers are worse, because this is a mole consumption multiplier
     - so at 16 kPa of O2 your efficiency is 1
-    - So the most efficient possible airmix would be 16 kPa O2 (plus at least 4 kPa filler to get to the 20 kPa pressure requirment)
+    - So the most efficient possible airmix would be 16 kPa O2 (plus at least 4 kPa filler to get to the 20 kPa pressure requirement)
   - so if we're breathing optimally we're doing 0.0012 moles per tick, or 0.0024 moles per second.

+_entityMolePerBreath = 0.0012f

+## Plant Survivability

+To not take damage:

+- At most 1 kPa partial pressure of toxins (which may vary from plant to plant, but typically includes volatiles and pollutant)
+- at least 0.00003 moles of water available
+- room temperature between 15C and 52.5C
+- water temperature between 3C and 62.5C

+For optimal growth:

+- at least 0.00006 moles of water available
+- room temperature between 30C and 40C
+- at least 0.0012 moles of CO2 available
+- fully lit
+  - grow lamps and the powered hydroponics stations light fully
+  - sunlight is based on solar scale of the world.
+  - grow lamps take priority over the sun.
+This means on vulcan you will actually get a 1.5x growth multiplier if you turn *off* your growlamp in direct sunlight!

 ## Autoignition